Estonian musician Meigo Märk has recently completed walking in Vietnam, the 19th country in his walking journey named The Walk around the World.

 What has walking brought to you?

 First of all, my health is getting much better and I also feel “richer.”
-As I meet so many people from so many different groups, many different places, from slums or remote forests to the biggest city in the world, I have experienced a lot.
+As I meet so many people from so many different groups, many different places, from slums or remote forests to the biggest city in the worlds, I have experienced a lot.

 Also, during my trip through Vietnam I had the opportunity to talk with Vietnamese students in Dong Hoi and Hoi An.
 They were full of energy and not afraid to ask things.
 I tried to inspire these young people to always do their best, speak their best, and think their best.
 I want them to understand that if they have a dream, they must do things to keep it alive, and there will be many ways to bring it to life.

-Meigo Märk expresses his love for Vietnam.
+Meigo Märk expresses his love to Vietnam

 Where are you heading after Vietnam?